 What is different about these two groups in this picture?
 How do you tell them apart?
 Is one group better than the other?

 The picture tells the story.
 It’s a clash between science and religion.
-Let’s review the top portion of the image first.
+One group seeks the truth with logic and science; the other is preaching fiction as truth.
+Let’s review the top section of the image first.

 Why Support Those Seeking the Truth?

 The top of the picture is a group of famous scientists from the 1940s.
 These are the people who create all the advances in our modern life.
 The scientific process and science-based research are the basis for all the advances in our modern world.

 Science uses a systematic approach based on evidence to seek the truth.
 There are several branches of science, from archeology to zoology.
 We support those seeking the truth using verifiable evidence.

 The bottom part of the image shows officials from the Catholic Church and Nazi leaders in 1942.
 They are performing the raised right-hand gesture, showing homage to Adolph Hitler.
 It means “ensured victory.”
 The far-right and alt-right have adopted the platform of sectarian and racist ideologies of the 1940s.
 We reject those preaching fiction as truth and bolstering racist agendas.

 Learn to Trust Those Who Seek The Truth